 INTRODUCTION — Nausea with or without vomiting is common in early pregnancy.
 Severe vomiting resulting in dehydration and weight loss is termed hyperemesis gravidarum and occurs infrequently.
 Symptoms usually resolve by midpregnancy regardless of severity and therapy.

-The treatment of nausea and vomiting of pregnancy will be reviewed here.
-The clinical features and evaluation of this disorder are discussed separately.
+The treatment and outcome of nausea and vomiting of pregnancy will be reviewed here.
+The pathophysiology, clinical features, and evaluation of this disorder are discussed separately.
 (See "Clinical features and evaluation of nausea and vomiting of pregnancy".)

-GOAL OF TREATMENT — The treatment goals in patients with nausea and vomiting of pregnancy are to:
+ASSESSMENT OF SEVERITY AND TREATMENT GOALS — When managing women with nausea and vomiting of pregnancy, the goals are to:

-●Minimize the fetal effects of maternal nausea and vomiting and their treatment
+●Minimize the fetal effects of maternal nausea and vomiting and its treatment.

-Patients whose symptoms are related to delayed gastric emptying should improve with a diet comprised of liquids and low fat solids since these foods are more readily emptied by the stomach; however, it is not known to what degree gastric emptying and dysfunction account for symptoms in women with nausea and vomiting of pregnancy.
+Women whose symptoms are related to delayed gastric emptying should improve with a diet consisting of low-fat solids and liquids since these foods are more readily emptied by the stomach; however, it is not known to what degree gastric emptying and dysfunction account for symptoms in women with nausea and vomiting of pregnancy.

 Supplements containing iron should be avoided until symptoms resolve, as iron causes gastric irritation and can provoke nausea and vomiting .
 Taking prenatal vitamins before bed with a snack, instead of in the morning or on an empty stomach, may also be helpful .